microcoder/comfyui-saveimage-extra/README.md

 ![](_media/1.png)
 ![](_media/2.png)

-Then you can view the metadata in the PNG image:
+Then you can see the metadata in the PNG image:

 ![](_media/3.png)